thorntail/thorntail-examples/gradle-mail/README.md

 * Edit `build.gradle` and change the `smtp.*` properties, then rebuild the swarm jar.
 This will embed the properties in the jar itself.
 * Pass `smtp.*` properties to gradle when building the jar:
-  `./gradlew clean wildfly-swarm-package -Dsmtp.host=foo` This will also embed the properties in the jar itself.
+  `./gradlew clean thorntail-package -Dsmtp.host=foo` This will also embed the properties in the jar itself.
 * Pass properties to the application at runtime:
-  `java -Dsmtp.host=foo -jar ./build/libs/gradle-mail-swarm.jar`
+  `java -Dsmtp.host=foo -jar ./build/libs/gradle-mail-thorntail.jar`
   This will override the property that was embedded in the jar.